AlexJF12/kanagawa-site/index.md

 ## Can I see a sample report?

 Yep!
-[Fill out this form] (/contact.md) with SAMPLE as the Requested District and I will get one to you.
+[Fill out this form](https://alexjf12.github.io/kanagawa-site/contact) with SAMPLE as the Requested District and I will get one to you.

 https://alexjf12.github.io/kanagawa-site/contact